 Lorna Sams (was Mackay) (supervisors Dr Ben Langdown, Dr Joan Simons, Dr Jitka Vseteckova) is studying her PhD part time with The Open University alongside her personal training business.
 Lorna is researching the use of percussive therapy to improve perceptions of chronic non-specific musculoskeletal pain in strength and conditioning settings.

-Candice Lingam-Willgoss (supervisors Dr Caroline Heaney, Dr Sam Murphy, Dr Karen Howells, and Prof Martin Pulley) completed here PhD in 2023 at The Open University.
+Dr Candice Lingam-Willgoss (supervisors Dr Caroline Heaney, Dr Sam Murphy, Dr Karen Howells, and Prof Martin Pulley) completed here PhD in 2023 at The Open University.
 Her research focused on risk and transitional experiences of elite sports women.
 Candice’s PhD title was ‘Negotiating identity: how elite athlete mothers navigate their journey through sport’.

-Linda Plowright (supervisors Dr Grace Clifton, Prof Kieron O’Sheehy and Ben Oakley) completed her PhD in 2020 at The Open University.
+Dr Linda Plowright-Pepper (supervisors Dr Grace Clifton, Prof Kieron O’Sheehy and Ben Oakley) completed her PhD in 2020 at The Open University.
 Her research comprised a phenomenological study of how a group of 7-11 year old co-researchers experience physical activity in their free choice time.
 She is particularly interested in their sources of enjoyment and the potential for fresh insights that might be gained by taking an embodied approach to physical activity.